 The crowd wearables are lower cost devices compared to the staff wearables.
 The crowd wearables are suitable for large scale deployment (100,000 s) and allow for rough estimation of locations.
 The estimated locations are perfectly suitable to get an indication of crowd densities to assist in crowd management functionality.
-In combination with the built-in two RGB LEDs which can be leveraged for notification purposes, allowing for e.g. visitor guidance to specific exits.
-The button that is available on the crowd wristband can be used to implement alert/alarm functionality.
-The crowd wearables use a network of base stations for communication with the wearables and for offloading the data to a central on-site server or gateway.
-In turn the gateway is connected to the MONICA cloud via the SCRAL layer.
+The two built-in RGB LEDs can be leveraged for notification purposes, allowing for e.g. visitor guidance to specific exits.
+The button that is available on the crowd wristband can be used to implement alert/ alarm functionality.
+The crowd wearables use a network of base stations for communication with the wearables and for back-haul of the received data to a central on-site server or gateway.
+The gateway is connected to the MONICA cloud via the SCRAL layer.

-The staff wearables are more feature-rich and expensive wearables.
-They have much more accurate and real-time location capabilities, i.e. <30 cm accuracy and update rates up to 20 Hz.
-In addition these wearables have a built-in IMU sensor.
-Optionally they are equipped with an LED screen, buzzer and Bluetooth (BLE) communication.
+The staff wearables are more feature-rich and higher cost wearables.
+They offer much more accurate and real-time location capabilities, i.e. <30 cm accuracy and update rates up to 20 Hz.
+In addition, these wearables have a built-in IMU sensor.
+Optionally they are equipped with an LED screen, buzzer and Bluetooth (BLE) communication facility.
 The LED screen and buzzer can be used to efficiently notify staff members of important information regarding e.g. incidents.
 The BLE connectivity allows for more advanced (multi-media) messages by leveraging the more advanced display capabilities of a mobile phone.
 The IMU can be used to detect posture (falling, fighting, etc.) and moving pace (resting, walking, running) of a staff member.
-Similar to the crowd wristband, the staff wristband relies on special purpose base stations for connectivity.
+Similar to the crowd wristbands, the staff wristbands are controlled by special purpose base stations.

 The smart glasses offer hands-free operation.
 Important information, alerts and notifications, including rich media messages, can be shown on the display that is directly projected to the eye.
 Built-in GPS, WiFi and Bluetooth connectivity allow for both standalone operation as well as operation in conjunction with the staff wearables or mobile phones.
-Also the built-in IMU can be used to track movement and posture of the person wearing the glasses.
-Note that this type of functionality can be implemented on either a mobile phone, staff wristband or smart glasses or even a combination of the three to improve credibility.
-For the smart glasses at least a WiFi network is necessary for stand-alone operation.
-When operation in cooperation with a mobile phone, a functional mobile LTE/3G network is required.
-When working via WiFi the smart glasses use the SCRAL layer to connect to the MONICA cloud.
+In addition, the built-in IMU can be used to track movement and posture of the person wearing the glasses.
+Note, that this type of functionality can be implemented on either a mobile phone, staff wristband or smart glasses or even a combination of the three to improve credibility.
+For the smart glasses, at least a WiFi network is necessary for stand-alone operation.
+When operating in cooperation with a mobile phone, a functional mobile LTE/3G network is required.
+In both types of connectivity, the smart glasses use the SCRAL layer to interact with the MONICA cloud.